Join an interactive clinical nutrition training program led by international experts.

 The course format will include:

-- Two week-long modules, which will often overlap
+- Two-week-long modules, which will often overlap.

-- Recorded video lecture (self-paced learning)
+- Recorded video lecture (self-paced learning).

-- Online multiple-choice questions with feedback available (self-paced learning).
-Attempting these questions counts towards CME/CE credits and module completion.
+- Attempting these questions counts towards CME/CE credits and module completion.

-- One hour, live Zoom session with faculty and peers, to be scheduled during those two weeks.
+- One-hour, live Zoom session with faculty and peers, to be scheduled during those two weeks.
 A recording of this meeting will be available for those who are unable to attend the live session.

-- As above, all work is self-paced, except for the live Zoom session with faculty (but can be viewed later at your convenience)
+All work is self-paced, except for the live Zoom session with faculty (but can be viewed later at your convenience)

 What is included: